AnneHS/SocialWeb/README.md

 `analysisOfficial.py` - analyse the tweets from the official account

+`compareOfficial.py` - plots to compare Official accounts of dominos & pizzahut

+`compareByDay.py` - compare public tweets of 2 brands and create plots for them

 ## 2. data
 There is where we save our .csv files extracted from twitter for later analysis.